Robust distributed decision-making in swarm robotics

 (w/ malfunction)

-Our experiments revealed a fascinating trade-off between robustness and speed:
+Our experiments showed a trade-off between robustness and speed:

 Robustness: The three-valued model was significantly more robust to malfunctioning robots.
 Even with of robots malfunctioning, it maintained convergence to the correct option, while the weighted voter model dropped to .